PythonCoderUnicorn/SugaryDrinks/README.md

 ### Excluded drinks
-- smoothies excluded, serving in grams ??? instead of ml   [ another dataset for smoothies ?]
+- McDonalds smoothies are excluded, as their serving size is in grams.

 | Teaspoons to grams | Coca-Cola Sugar | US oz. | ml |